SIU Director’s Report - Case # 23-PCI-461

 Analysis and Director's Decision

 The offence that arises for consideration is criminal negligence causing bodily harm contrary to section 221 of the Criminal Code.
 The offence is reserved for serious cases of neglect that demonstrate a wanton or reckless disregard for the lives or safety of other persons.
 It is predicated, in part, on conduct that amounts to a marked and substantial departure from the level of care that a reasonable person would have exercised in the circumstances.
-In the instant case, the question is whether there was a want of care on the part of the SO, sufficiently egregious to attract criminal sanction, that caused or contributed to the Complainant’s injuries.
+In the instant case, the question is whether there was a want of care on the part of OPP officers, sufficiently egregious to attract criminal sanction, that caused or contributed to the Complainant’s injuries.
 In my view, there was not.

-The SO, WO #2 and WO #1 were lawfully present at the motel throughout the series of events culminating in the Complainant’s fall.
+Officer #1, WO #2 and WO #1 were lawfully present at the motel throughout the series of events culminating in the Complainant’s fall.
 They had responded to a disconnected 911 call and were in the execution of their duties when they knocked on the room to ensure everyone was okay.

 It is also apparent that the officers comported themselves with due care and regard for the Complainant’s health and safety.
 In the brief time that they engaged with the Complainant at the rear of the motel, the officers mentioned they only wanted to talk to him and then yelled at him not to jump before he fell.
 There was simply no time or opportunity for the officers to have done anything to prevent the Complainant’s descent.
 Once on the ground, the officers acted promptly to arrange for medical care.
-On this record, aside from being the impetus for the Complainant’s ill-advised action, it is evident that the SO and his colleagues did nothing that caused or contributed to the fall that could attract criminal sanction.
+On this record, aside from being the impetus for the Complainant’s ill-advised action, it is evident that Officer #1 and his colleagues did nothing that caused or contributed to the fall that could attract criminal sanction.

 For the foregoing reasons, there is no basis for proceeding with criminal charges in this case.
 The file is closed.